mach-composer/mach-composer-cli/docs/src/syntax.md

     - `aws`
     - `commercetools`
     - `contentful`<br>
-- `has_public_api` - Defines if the serverless function should be exposed publically.<br>
+- `endpoint` - Defines the endpoint that needs to connect to this component.<br>
-  Will create proper Frontdoor routing when `true`.
+  Will setup Frontdoor routing or pass API Gateway information when set.
 - `health_check_path` - Defines a custom healthcheck path.<br>
   Defaults to `/<name>/healthchecks`
 - `branch` - Configure the git branch of the component.
 Only used to facilitate the `mach update` CLI command.